telosys-templates/advanced-templates-samples/README.md

-# Examples of advanced templates
+# Examples of advanced features usable in templates

 This bundle contains examples to illustrate many advanced features.